OfficeDev/office-scripts-docs/docs/overview/excel.md

 The Action Recorder records actions you take in Excel and saves them as a script.
 With the Action recorder running, you can capture the Excel actions as you edit cells, change formatting, and create tables.
 The resulting script can be run on other worksheets and workbooks to recreate your original actions.

+More information about the Action Recorder can be found in the article [Record your actions as Office Script](https://support.microsoft.com/office/record-your-actions-as-office-scripts-453ab58d-708f-40a9-ab87-99a743bfa69a).

 ## Code Editor

 :::image type="content" source="../images/code-editor-intro.png" alt-text="The Code Editor showing the script code used in this tutorial.":::